openstax/accounts-rails/README.md

 create your own custom user object, you can teach this gem how to translate between a user object and an account object.

-To do this, you need to set a `user_provider` in this configuration.
+To do this, you need to set a `account_user_mapper` in this configuration.

-    config.user_provider = MyUserProvider
+    config.account_user_mapper = MyAccountUserMapper

-The user_provider is a class that provides two class methods:
+The account_user_mapper is a class that provides two class methods:

     def self.account_to_user(account)
       # Converts the given account to a user.